Diploma in Geriatric Medicine

 KBA Information

-The knowledge-based assessment (KBA) is held online once a year.
-If a candidate fails the written exam, the following year will be their next available opportunity to retake it.
+The knowledge-based assessment (KBA) is held online only once a year and lasts for three hours in total.
+If a candidate fails the KBA, or misses the application window, the following year will be their next available opportunity to retake it.

-Candidates must first pass the KBA in order to be eligible to sit the clinical OSCE.
+Candidates must first pass the KBA in order to be eligible to sit the clinical exam (OSCE)

 Once the application period has closed for the KBA, all eligible candidates will be shortly sent instructions regarding downloading the examination proctoring software, unique login details, and instructions to be carried out prior to sitting the exam, such as calibrating your face ID.
 Our team will be in touch with you via email when these are prepared.